 - Founded roughly 80 years ago, this federal governmental agency has helped millions of people in need.
 The SSA does more than merely provide retirement benefits.
-This widespread agency also provides assistance for people who are survivors and disabled.
+This widespread agency also provides assistance for people who are veterans or disabled.
 In fact, the SSA is one of the most well-known and effective anti-poverty programs in United States history.

 Understanding Social Security Disability